josephinekchen/cryptoasset-security-playbook/README.md

 - [ ] Use secure [Passwords](#passwords).
 - [ ] Enable [Two-Factor Authentication](#two-factor-authentication-2fa) (2FA/MFA).
 - [ ] Ensure that every device that contains sensitive information or interacts with cryptoassets is hardened.
 Refer to [Hardening Computers](#hardening-computers) and [Hardening Mobile Devices](#hardening-mobile-devices).
+- [ ] Revoke any unused API keys and make sure the remaining keys have the mininum amount of privileges required for the task.
+Refer to [Stolen API Keys](#stolen-api-keys).